markcmurphy/devdocs-portal/Price_Lists.md

 ## Price Lists Assignments

-A Price List Assignment can be made to assign a Price List to a specific sales Channel.
+A Price List Assignment can be created to assign a Price List to a specific sales Channel.
 This association lets you define custom pricing for shoppers only on a specific external site or platform.
 Price List Assignments can be combined with a Customer Group assignment to more specifically target logged in customers shopping on that Channel.

 ### Usage Notes
-* Price List Assignments can be created to assign Price Lists to a specific Channel.
-Price lists assigned to a channel apply to all shoppers on that channel, unless there is a more specific assignment.
 * The association of a Price List to a Customer Group can be done either via the Control Panel or using the [Customer Groups API](https://developer.bigcommerce.com/api-reference/customer-subscribers/customers-api).
-* Price Lists cannot be assigned to a customer group that has custom group discounts -- the customer group discounts must be deleted first.
+* Price Lists cannot be assigned to a Customer Group that has custom group discounts -- the customer group discounts must be deleted first.

 ### Order of Operations